lakrestofer/zet/docs/terminology.md

 ### Aliases

-Additional identifiers for a node defined in frontmatter that resolve to the same node.
+Additional identifiers for a file defined in frontmatter that resolve to the same file.
 Allows for shorter or alternative references in links.

-- Example: A node with ID `research/machine-learning/neural-networks` might have alias `nn`
+- Example: A file with ID `research/machine-learning/neural-networks` might have alias `nn`

 ## Link Types